Meendum Oru Kadhal Kadhai

-Meendum Oru Kadhal Kadhai is a 2016 Tamil-language musical romance film directed by Mithran R. Jawahar, starring Walter Philips and Isha Talwar.
-It is a remake of the Malayalam film Thattathin Marayathu with Isha Talwar reprising her role.
+Meendum Oru Kadhal Kadhai is a 2016 Tamil-language romantic musical film directed by Mithran R. Jawahar, starring Walter Philips and Isha Talwar.
+It is a remake of the Malayalam film Thattathin Marayathu, with Talwar reprising her role.

 Plot

-The film is the story of Vinod (Walter Philips) and Aisha (Isha Talwar), belonging to Hinduism and Islam respectively, falling in love, and the conflict arising out between them.
+The film is the story of Vinod and Aisha, belonging to Hinduism and Islam respectively, falling in love, and the conflict arising out between them.